 Practice this when you are learning scales, it brings a playful element to the process.
 Stop randomly in the scale and name the note you are on without looking at the keyboard.

 Sense of Key

-Key sense is important because fluent music readers dont just remember notes very quickly, they draw on key knowledge to predict the most likely notes to occur.
+Key sense is important because fluent music readers don’t just remember notes very quickly, they draw on key knowledge to predict the most likely notes to occur.
 The simplest example is that a piece in G major is highly likely to end on a G. It is helpful to remember this to understand how to learn piano notes.

 You might not yet have the knowledge to support this level of ‘prediction’.
 However, the benefit it offers has kept many students engaged with learning the theory of key in music.

 This is always worth mentioning because it is a vital skill for musicians.
-Unfortunately, between processing new information and coordinating finger movements it is easily overlooked.
+Unfortunately, between processing how to learn piano notes and coordinating finger movements it is easily overlooked.